wvwwvwwv/scalable-concurrent-containers/README.md

 ## scc::HashMap <a name="hash map"></a>

 scc::HashMap is a scalable in-memory unique key-value store that is targeted at highly concurrent heavy workloads.
 It does not distribute data to a fixed number of shards as most concurrent hash maps do, instead it has only one single dynamically resizable array of entry metadata.
 The entry metadata, called a cell, is a 64-byte data structure for managing an array of consecutive 32 key-value pairs.
 The fixed size key-value pair array is only reachable through its corresponding cell, and its entries are protected by a mutex in the cell; this means that the number of mutex instances increases as the hash map grows, thereby reducing the chance of multiple threads trying to acquire the same mutex.
-The metadata cell also has a linked list of key-value pair arrays for hash collision resolution.
+In addition to the array and mutex, the metadata cell has a linked list of key-value pair arrays for hash collision resolution.
 Apart from scc::HashMap having a single cell array, it automatically enlarges and shrinks the capacity of the cell array without blocking other operations and threads; the cell array is resized without relocating all the entries at once, instead it delegates the rehashing workload to future access to the data structure to keep the latency predictable.

 ### Performance